ergoplatform/ergo-dex/README.md

 -------------|--------------------
  [dex:IssueToken]()     | `<wallet file> <ergAmount> <tokenAmount> <tokenName> <tokenDesc> <tokenNumberOfDecimals>` <br/> issue a token with given `tokenName`, `tokenAmount`, `tokenDesc`, `tokenNumberOfDecimals` and `ergAmount` with the given `wallet file` to sign transaction (requests storage password)

+TODO [generate](https://github.com/ergoplatform/ergo-appkit/issues/45) table for the rest of the commands

 ### Issue A New Token